Carbonera Creek

 Carbonera Creek is a 10.2 mi watercourse in Santa Cruz County, California, that eventually flows to the San Lorenzo River.

 The stream rises in the rugged Santa Cruz Mountains and flows in a generally southwesterly direction.
 The city of Scotts Valley is situated within the watershed of Carbonera Creek and its main tributary to the north, Bean Creek.
 Carbonera Creek joins Branciforte Creek near the 500 block of Market Street in Santa Cruz.
 Branciforte Creek discharges to the San Lorenzo River, which empties into the Pacific Ocean at Monterey Bay at Santa Cruz.

 The perennial Carbonera Creek has a watershed of 7.4 sqmi.
 The West Branch of Carbonera Creek is a total of 1.4 mi in length and passes under Vine Hill Road.
 The West Branch continues under Scotts Valley Drive and the State Route 17/Granite Creek Interchange through a series of box culverts.
 The West Branch joins the main branch of Carbonera Creek immediately south of the State Route 17/Granite Creek Interchange.
 Carbonera Creek is the major surface water hydrological feature in Scotts Valley, running across the western portion of the Santa's Village site and through the center of town.

+Lake Carbonera

+A Pleistocene lake located near the archaeologically important Scotts Valley Site covered most of what is now Scotts Valley, California.
+The lake formed at least 15,000 years ago.
+The surrounding area was heavily forested, and the lake provided an abundance of resources which supported early human settlement.
+Archaeological evidence suggests that people lived in villages on the shores of this lake as early as 12,000 years ago.
+They hunted deer, elk, geese, and other wildlife, and traveled to the ocean to collect shells and special rocks to make stone tools.
+The lake drained during the mid-Holocene warming period (4000 - 5000 years ago).
+When the lake drained it became Carbonera Creek and the people moved downslope following the lake water’s transformation.